 The City's solid waste services are provided by C-6 Disposal Services.
 To start or stop services, please call C-6 at 210.375.0066.

-- Residential trash pickup is on Wednesdays and Saturdays.
+- Residential trash pickup is on Tuesdays & Fridays.
 Recyclables are picked up on Wednesdays.
 There will be no pickup on the following holidays: New Year's Day, Thanksgiving Day, and Christmas Day.

 - Residential recycling is strongly encouraged.
 Below is information on which items may be recycled.

 - Commercial waste services can be customized to fit your business needs, please contact C-6 to provide you with a quote.

 - Please remember to pay your bill within 30 days otherwise your service may be suspended for non-payment.
 A $35 reinstatement fee will be assessed in order to have service restored.